Slider

 With Value Display

-Show the current value alongside the slider.
+Add SliderValue to show the current value beside the slider.

 Vertical Orientation